leon-thomm/Ryven/docs/README.md

 1. data input widgets, which are used for data inputs and provide an interface for the user to input data
 2. a main widget, which is usually a larger widget displayed below or between the ports

 Custom input widget sources should always be strictly separated from the actual node sources in `nodes.py` since those widgets are not supposed to exist when running ryven console.
 For the same reason, you should always program your nodes s.t. they do not depend on their widgets in order to run.
 The widgets should just provide an interface for the user but not perform any node functionality.
+To achieve this, you can always check the boolean attribute `self.session.gui` in your node to determine whether the session is running with a frontend or not.

-The system for them is pretty much the same, you define a file `widgets.py` in the same directory as your `nodes.py`, define your widgets there and export them to make them accessible for your nodes.
+The system for them is pretty much the same as for nodes, you define a file `widgets.py` in the same directory as your `nodes.py`, define your widgets there and export them to make them accessible for your nodes.
 For example:

 Defining some basic custom Qt widgets: